-- Open Men

-- Open Women

-- Athletes must supply their own equipment

-- SUP Racing: 5-6 km Technical Race

-- Open Men

-- Open Women

 - Equipment specification is "12'6" and under"

 - Athletes must supply their own equipment

 - iv.
 SUP Racing: 18-20 km Distance Race

 - Open Men

 - Open Women

 - Equipment specification is: "12'6" and under"

 - Athletes must supply their own equipment

 - v.
+SUP Sprint: 200 meter Sprint Race

+- Open Men

+- Open Women

+- Equipment specification is: "12'6" and under"

+- Athletes must supply their own equipment

+- vi.
 Paddleboard Racing: 5-6 km Technical Race

 - Open Men

 - Open Women

 - Equipment specification is "12' and under"

 - Athletes must supply their own equipment

-- vi.
+- vii.
 Paddleboard Racing: 18-20 km Distance Race

 - Open Men

 - Open Women

 - Equipment specification is: "12' and under"

 - Athletes must supply their equipment

-- vii.
+- viii.
 Paddle Team Relay

-- 1 Man, 1 Woman from each of the SUP and Paddleboard racing disciplines for a total of 4 members.
+- 2 Men, 2 Women for a total of 4 members.

 - Course Length will be between 400-1000m per relay leg.

 - Equipment specification is "SUP 12'6 and Under & Paddleboard 12' Stock".

 - e.
 Equipment is the responsibility of the teams and must be officially checked at designated times prior to its use in competition.
 Each competitor will be required to present their board to the Beach Marshall prior to every heat for measurement.
 When they return their lycra after the heat, the Beach Marshall shall check their board again.
 The board will be measured from tip to tail on the top of the board in a straight line, not pressed against the deck of the board.
 Board extensions will be allowed but they must be permanent and follow the outline of the board.

 - f.
-Paddle Team Relay - i.
-Format 4 paddlers per team.
+Paddle Team Relay

+- Format 4 paddlers per team.
 Team members are SUP male and female, PADDLEBOARD male and female.
-Order to paddle - Male PB, Female SUP, Female PB, Male SUP. - ii.
+Order to paddle - Male PB, Female SUP, Female PB, Male SUP.

+- ii.
 Course and Relay Description: Team Relay over a specified [400 1000 meter leg] short sprint course.
 Beach Start from team box by competitor, running to water and collecting equipment, paddling out and back around marker buoy, leaving equipment and running up beach to box for changeover to next competitor.
 Final competitor to sprint to prearranged finish line within 50 meters of the team boxes.
 SUP Equipment 12'6" and Under, Paddleboard 12" stock.

 vii.
-ISA WLC
+ISA WLSC

 - a.
-Team Size

-- i.
-Open Men 2

-- ii.
-Open Women 1

-- iii.
-U18 Junior [Open] 1

-- iv.
-ISA Aloha Cup

-- b.
-Special rules and requirements

-- i.
-The surfing competition is conducted as specified in the "Competition Rules" below.ii.
-Surfboard Design Specifications are unlimited.
+Team Size - i.
+Open Menii.
+Open Womeniii.
+ISA Aloha Cup4 - b.
+Special rules and requirements - i.
+The surfing competition is conducted as specified in the "Competition Rules" below. - ii.
+Surfboard Design Specifications are unlimited. - iii.

-- iii.
 LONGBOARD Design Specifications: Length is a minimum of 9 feet from the tip of the board in a straight line along its deck.
 Width dimensions to be a minimum aggregate of 47 inches.
-That is the total of the widest point, plus the width 12 inches up from the tail and the width 12 inches back from the nose.
+That is the total of the widest point, plus the width 12 inches up from the tail and the width 12 inches back from the nose. - viii.
+ISA World Adaptive (Para) Surfing Championship (Please reference ISA Adaptive Surfing Rulebook)

-- iv.
-Aloha Cup Team will include at least one female.

-viii.
+ix.
 ISA Aloha Cup [Teams Championship]

-- i.
-The following team composition [confirmed by the Contest Director prior to event]:
+- The following team composition [confirmed by the Contest Director prior to event]:

 - ii.
-Open Male Team Members 4
+Open Male Team Members

 - iii.
-Open Female Team Member
+Open Female Team Member 2